microsoft/vscode-docs/docs/extensions/example-language-server.md

 Language Server is a special kind of extension that powers the editing experience for many programming languages in VS Code.
 With Language Servers, you can implement autocomplete, error-checking(diagnostics), jump-to-definition and many other [language features](https://code.visualstudio.com/docs/extensionAPI/language-support) supported in VS Code.

-In general, validating a programming language can be expensive.
-Especially when validation requires parsing multiple files and building up abstract syntax trees.
-To avoid that performance cost, language servers in VS Code are executed in a separate process.
-This architecture also makes it possible that language servers can be written in other languages besides TypeScript/JavaScript and that they can support expensive additional language features like code completion or `Find All References`.
+However, while implementing support for language features in VS Code, we found three common problems:

+First, Language Servers are usually implemented in the programming languages that they support, and that presents a challenge in integrating them with Node.js so that they can be reused in VS Code.

+Additionally, language features can be resource intensive.
+For example, to correctly validate a file, Language Server needs to parse a large amount of files, build up Abstract Syntax Trees for them and perform static program analysis.
+Those operations could incur significant CPU and memory usage and we need to ensure that VS Code's performance remains unaffected.

-Additionally, it's a lot of work to bring such language features to multiple code editors.
-From language tooling's perspective, they need to adapt to editors with different APIs.
-From editors' perspective, they cannot expect any uniform API from language toolings.
-This makes implementing language support for M languages in N editors the work of MxN.
+Finally, integrating multiple language toolings with multiple code editors could involve significant effort.
+From language toolings' perspective, they need to adapt to code editors with different APIs.
+From code editors' perspective, they cannot expect any uniform API from language toolings.
+This makes implementing language support for `M` languages in `N` code editors the work of `M * N`.

-To solve boths problem, Microsoft specified [Language Server Protocol](https://microsoft.github.io/language-server-protocol) to standardize the communication between language tooling and editor.
-This way, language toolings can be reused in multiple editors, editor can easily pickup multiple language toolings, and the language server can be implemented in the programming language of choice.
+To solve those problems, Microsoft specified [Language Server Protocol](https://microsoft.github.io/language-server-protocol) to standardize the communication between language tooling and code editor.
+This way, Language Servers can be implemented in any language and run in its own process to avoid performance cost, as they communicate with the code editor through the Language Server Protocol.
+Furthermore, any LSP-compliant language toolings can integrate with multiple LSP-compliant code editors, and any LSP-compliant code editors can easily pickup multiple LSP-compliant language toolings.
+LSP is a win for both language tooling providers and code editor vendors!

 ![LSP Languages and Editors](images/example-language-server/lsp-languages-editors.png)

 In this guide, we will:
-- Explain how to build a Language Server extension in VS Code using the provided [Node SDK](https://github.com/Microsoft/vscode-languageserver-node)
+- Explain how to build a Language Server extension in VS Code using the provided [Node SDK](https://github.com/Microsoft/vscode-languageserver-node).
-- Explain how to run, debug, log and test the Language Server extension
+- Explain how to run, debug, log and test the Language Server extension.
 - Point you to some advanced topics on Language Servers.

 ## Implementing a Language Server